dgranadosv/TA_extracter/README.md

 # TA_extracterV0.1

 This repository was created as a project for CMSE 410/890 at Michigan State University.
 This package is called TA_extracter, as it identifies Tail-anchored proteins, a class of transmembrane proteins from the Saccharomyces cerevisae proteome.
-It uses a single data file yeast.txt, that contains the proteome information of Saccharomyces.
+It uses a single data file yeast.txt, that contains the proteome information.

  In order to run,
  Run the main-script.sh (bash 'main-script.sh'), which is going to execute multiple subscripts contained in the CODE folder,